skash1/Bradbury-Parking-example/README.md

+The goal of this project is to practice in modelling, hexagonal architecture.\
+This is not intended as a production-ready application, hence there is no tests, security, monitoring, optimisations, etc.\

 Requirements:\
 Make a parking app.\
 There is a limited number of parking spaces available.
 They can be of 3 sizes - S, M and L.\